 Learn Canoe Paddling Techniques

-If you're still deciding where to paddle a canoe, take a look at
+If you're still deciding where to paddle a one man canoe, take a look at

 Getting Set Up in the Canoe